-Scenario: Your credit card from ACME Credit.
-You are carrying a \$5,000 balance on this card at an interest rate of 15.9% and a total credit line of \$10,000.
+Let's say your only credit account is a credit card from ACME Credit Services.
+You are carrying a \$5,000 balance on this card.
+The card has an interest rate of 15.9% and a total credit line of \$10,000.

-You receive an offer in the mail from Bank PLUS Credit for a credit card with a fixed interest rate that is half of that on your ACME card!
-Dollar signs start flashing in your head as you think of all the interest you'll be saving by transferring your balance to your shiny new Bank PLUS card.
-Do you accept or not accept the offer from Bank PLUS?
+One day, you receive an offer in the mail from Bank PLUS Credit Services for a credit card with a fixed interest rate that is half of that on your ACME card!
+Sure, you are making your monthly payments to ACME with no problem, but dollar signs start flashing in your head as you think of all the interest you'll be saving by transferring your balance to your shiny new Bank PLUS card.

+You accept the offer from Bank PLUS.
+Your credit is good, right?
+Your new card arrives in a week, and you transfer your balance over from ACME to Bank PLUS.
 What you do next will determine what happens to your credit score.

-Here's the facts: You have a \$5,000 balance on the ACME card with a \$10,000 limit, so you are using 50% of your available credit.
+Originally, you had a \$5,000 balance on the ACME card with a \$10,000 limit, so you were using 50% of your available credit.
 5000/10000 = 0.50 = 50%.

-The new Bank PLUS card has a credit limit of \$8,000.
-If you transfer the \$5,000 balance over, you will now be using 62.5% of the credit on your new Bank PLUS card and the Length of your Credit History with your FICO (Fair Isaac Corporation) score will suffer.
-Ultimately, your credit score will drop even more if you cancel your ACME card.
+If the new Bank PLUS card has a credit limit of \$8,000, and you transfer the \$5,000 balance over, you will now be using 62.5% of the credit on your new Bank PLUS card.
+On top of that, since your Bank PLUS card is brand new, the Length of Credit History component of your FICO (Fair Isaac Corporation) score will suffer, and your credit score will drop more if you cancel your ACME card.

 If you've had the ACME card for a couple of years and a good repayment history, it would be better to keep the ACME card open.
-If you don't add additional debt on that card, you will be using \$5,000 out of a total of \$18,000 available credit, or 28%.
-5000/18000 = 0.28 = 28% Your debt to available credit ratio just dropped from 50% to 28% so your credit score should go up.
-But don't focus on lowering your debt percentage by opening new lines of credit.
-Applying for too much new credit in a 12-month period will lower your credit score.
+Even if you don't use it anymore, you will be using \$5,000 out of a total of \$18,000 available credit, or 28%.
+5000/18000 = 0.28 = 28%

+Your debt to available credit ratio just dropped from 50% to 28%, which is a dramatic improvement, so your credit score should go up.
+But even though using 28% of your available debt always looks better than using 50% of it, don't focus on lowering your debt percentage by opening new lines of credit.
+Applying for new credit will lower your credit score, at least for a while.
+If it looks like you are accumulating more available credit than you need, that too will lower your score.